screenshot of a water map in the hydro portal with numbers showing the water depth and a ship symbol

 Up-to-date draught data in the HPA's Hydro Portal enables planning and analysis for users in the port.

-With the introduction of the Hydro Portal, both external and internal customers were given the opportunity to use daily updated depth information as well as evaluation and analysis options in self-service.
-Thanks to special mapping tools, the Hydro Portal helps with planning, knowledge building and coordination of shipping traffic.
+With the introduction of the Hydro Portal, both external and internal customers were given the opportunity to use up-to-date depth information as well as evaluation and analysis options in self-service.
+Thanks to special map tools, the Hydro Portal helps with planning, knowledge building and coordination of shipping traffic.
 By integrating any geoservices, it enables a holistic view of water areas.

-The be-all and end-all for the Hamburg Nautical Center
+The be-all and end-all for the Hamburg Nautical Centre

-In the Nautical Center, the Hydro Portal is now indispensable for planning and controlling ship movements.
+In the Nautical Centre, the Hydro Portal is now indispensable for planning and controlling ship movements.

 The digital networking of the port is important in international competition with other seaports - with the Hydro Portal, Hamburg is taking another decisive step in this transformation.

-You can find the user manual for the Hydro Portal here.
+The user manual for the Hydro Portal can be found here.

 If you are interested in accessing the Hydro Portal, please contact HydroPortalSupport@hpa.hamburg.de

-FAQ about the Hydro Portal and the Nautical Center in Hamburg
+FAQ about the Hydro Portal and the Nautical Centre in Hamburg

 The most important questions and answers at a glance.

-The Hydro Portal is a digital tool of the HPA that provides all current sounding data of the Port of Hamburg.
-It enables the viewing, sounding and exporting of nautical depth data and thus supports the safe and precise planning of ship maneuvers.
+The Hydro Portal is a digital tool from the HPA that provides all current survey data for the Port of Hamburg.
+It enables the viewing, sounding and exporting of nautical depth data and thus supports the safe and precise planning of ship manoeuvres.

-The sounding data is available digitally and updated daily in the Hydro Portal.
+The survey data is available digitally and updated daily in the Hydro Portal.

 Digital networking improves planning, coordination and safety in shipping traffic and strengthens the port's efficiency and competitiveness in international comparison.</p